restore280/governance/BYLAWS.md

    The remaining fifty percent of prior-year profit is transferred to a long-term investment reserve held in a segregated account.
 The objective is that each decade the reserve’s realized gains will be sufficient to fund the following year’s payroll.
 Withdrawals occur only for payroll under a policy maintained by the Compliance Lead and approved via Article VI.
 5. **Charitable revenue sharing.**
    The corporation donates one percent of prior-year revenue to qualified charities aligned with the public-benefit purpose.
 This is booked as an operating expense and approved via Article VI.
 Recipient transparency is maintained in the governance repository.
+6. **Pension plan.**
+   - **Eligibility.** An employee will be eligible to retire and receive a pension after accumulating twenty years of cumulative time at the company (as used in Article V.2).
+   - **Benefit amount.** The annual pension equals the highest annual salary the employee received in any of the five full fiscal years immediately preceding retirement.
+“Salary” means the employee’s annualized equal-pay amount published under Article V.1 for that fiscal year.
+The pension is paid in equal **weekly** installments.
+   - **Funding and accounting.** Pension obligations will be expensed and paid as an operating cost under GAAP.
+They do not change the equal-pay calculation in Clause 1 and are not profit distributions.
+The Compliance Lead will maintain and publish the actuarial and payment policy used for accruals and disclosures.
+   - **Interaction with equity.** Upon retirement, Article VII.2 applies; all shares of any kind are returned to the corporation and cancelled as of the retirement date.
+Pensioners hold no Voting Shares and receive no equity of any kind.
+7. **Tuition reimbursement.**
+   - **Eligibility.** Employees; employee spouses; employee children who are legal dependents.
+   - **Benefit.** Unlimited full reimbursement of college tuition for accredited undergraduate or graduate programs.
+Tuition means billed tuition charges; room, board, and non-tuition fees are excluded unless required by law or accreditation to be part of tuition.
+   - **Process.** The corporation will pay institutions directly when practical; otherwise it will reimburse the employee upon proof of enrollment and tuition billing.
+Pre-approval and documentation requirements will be published by the Compliance Lead.
+   - **Accounting and tax.** Costs are treated as operating expenses and do not change the equal-pay calculation in Clause 1.
+Any applicable taxes will be handled and reported according to law; the Compliance Lead will publish guidance.
+8. **Child care support.**
+   - **Benefit.** Full coverage of qualified child care costs for employees’ dependent children.
+Work hours are designed to minimize the need for child care; employees may opt in to coverage at their discretion.
+   - **Process.** The corporation will pay providers directly when practical; otherwise it will reimburse the employee upon proof of care and billing.
+Eligible provider types and documentation will be published by the Compliance Lead.
+   - **Accounting and tax.** Costs are treated as operating expenses and do not change the equal-pay calculation in Clause 1.
+Any applicable taxes will be handled and reported according to law; the Compliance Lead will publish guidance.

 ---